ianzavitz/Autoclicker-python-/README.md

 The base command is $ python3 Cliquer.py n

-    n being the argument for the number of clicks you want.
+    n being the integer argument for the number of clicks you want.
 It is a manditory argument.

     Optional arguments
-        -d is the base delay between clicks
+        -d is the base delay between clicks, in seconds (float)

         --fixed, allowing the user to specify a fixed location on screen to click.
         This allows for the user to do other tasks while the autoclicker is running, however the activity/window